 A. ELECTRIC COMPONENT ALLOCATION FACTORS

-High Voltage (HV) and Low Voltage (LV) Allocation Factors: For purposes of SDG&E’s BTRRCAISO, SDG&E will allocate its Base Transmission Revenue Requirements between recorded High Voltage (“HV”) and recorded Low Voltage (“LV”) Transmission Facilities based on the ratio of HV transmission plant and LV transmission plant, respectively, to total gross transmission plant, plus weighted forecast HV and LV Transmission Facilities based on the respective percentages and in-service dates of such facilities owned by SDG&E, which are classified as such in accordance with CAISO’s Tariff.
+High Voltage (“HV”) and Low Voltage (“LV”) Allocation Factors: For purposes of SDG&E’s BTRRCAISO, SDG&E will allocate its Base Transmission Revenue Requirements between recorded HV and recorded LV Transmission Facilities based on the ratio of HV transmission plant and LV transmission plant, respectively, to total gross transmission plant, plus weighted forecast HV and LV Transmission Facilities based on the respective percentages and in-service dates of such facilities owned by SDG&E, which are classified as such in accordance with CAISO’s Tariff.

 Seven-Element Adjustment Factor shall be a factor calculated by SDG&E to be applied by SDG&E to the relevant accounts, if necessary, for the purposes of properly functionalizing such accounts between transmission, distribution, steam production, and other production in accordance with the guidelines set forth in the Commission’s Order No. 888, as those guidelines, as applicable to SDG&E, may be modified by the Commission from time to time.
 General Plant, Common Plant and Electric Miscellaneous Intangible Plant will not be taken into account in the derivation of the Seven Element Adjustment Factor.